Dakine Bike Roller Bag Review (6 Years of Use & Counting!)

 Weight

 Let’s talk baggage fees.
-Traveling with a bike can be really expensive if your bike/bag is overweight.
+Flying with a bike can be really expensive if your bike/bag is overweight.
 Most airlines charge several hundred dollars if your luggage is over the weight limit.

 Is the Dakine Bike Bag for you?